 Yet statistics show that you are likely to know others with similar problems – and who also probably think they are alone.
 Those who confide in friends or family normally find that their problem is accepted in a sympathetic and matter-of-fact way and also that very often the person they are confiding in knows of someone else who has a similar problem.
 Immediately they feel not quite so alone.

-In a recent survey, only one in five women affected seek help for incontinence issues, and 59% of people said they wished society was more open about urinary incontinence
+In a survey by HARTMANN, only one in five women affected seek help for incontinence issues, and 59% of people said they wished society was more open about urinary incontinence

 Will everybody know that I have a continence problem?